dlu-ch/dlb/doc/fs_path.rst

       Constructs a path from another path or a string.

-      If *path* is interpreted as a string representation of a path in Posix style with ``/`` as a component separator.
+      If *path* is a string, it is interpreted as the string representation of a path in Posix style with ``/`` as a component separator.
+It must not by empty.
-      It must not by empty and must be either absolute or relative.
+      If *path* is a :class:`pathlib.Path`, it must be either absolute or relative.
+      If *path* is a sequence, all its members are converted to str and are interpreted as path components;
+      its first component must be ``''`` for a relative path.

       If *is_dir* is ``None``, the ending of *path* determines whether is considered a directory path or not;
       it is if it ends with ``'/'`` or a ``'.'`` or ``'..'`` component.